 But how do you do that when you don’t even know what the project is yet?
 Ideally you will have taken your client through some form of discovery process before you do any estimating.

-You’ll do a far better job for your client and your business if you steer clear of “ballpark” estimates and instead focus on how you can add value by identifying and solving your client’s true business needs.
+You’ll do a far better job for your client and your own business if you steer clear of “ballpark” estimates.
+Instead, focus on how you can add value by identifying and providing real solutions to actual business problems.

 Getting good at estimating UX projects takes experience and lots of practice, but there’s still no guarantee you’ll get it 100% right.
 But the more granular your estimate, the more likely it is to be accurate.